Genesis 43 – Joseph Meets His Brothers a Second Time

 Then Judah said to Israel his father, “Send the lad with me, and we will arise and go, that we may live and not die, both we and you and also our little ones.
 I myself will be surety for him; from my hand you shall require him.
 If I do not bring him back to you and set him before you, then let me bear the blame forever.
 For if we had not lingered, surely by now we would have returned this second time.”

 a.
-Send the lad with me: The reference to Benjamin as a lad makes us wonder how old he was at this time.
+Send the lad with me: The reference to Benjamin as a lad raises the question of how old he was at this time.
 Adam Clarke and others think lad here is better translated as youth or young man and that Benjamin was in his mid-twenties or early thirties with a family of his own (Genesis 46:21).

 b.
-I myself will be surety for him: Judah put his own life on the line as a guarantee for Benjamin.
+I myself will be surety for him: Judah promised his own life as a guarantee for Benjamin.
 This is the first good thing we see that Judah did.
-Previously, he was the one who had proposed the sale of Joseph.
-He was the one who wronged his daughter-in-law Tamar and had sex with her as a harlot.
+Previously, he was the one who had proposed the sale of Joseph (Genesis 37:26-27).
+He was the one who wronged his daughter-in-law Tamar and had sex with her as a harlot (Genesis 38).

 i.
-Previously, Satan may have directed his attack against Joseph because he believed he was the one who would ultimately bring the Messiah.
+In the realm of unseen, yet real spiritual struggles and strategies, Satan may have directed his previous attacks against Joseph believing he was the son of Jacob from whom the Messiah would come.
 To this point, God had not yet revealed which of the 12 sons of Jacob the Messiah would come from.

 ii.
 Satan not only hated the children of Jacob for what they were, but also for what God would make of them.
 The devil directs the same kind of hatred against believers today, as Satan considers the destiny God has for His people.